-The US aggregates industry continues a long slow recovery from the downturn which began after the general economic crisis in 2008.
+The US construction aggregates industry is a $33 billion industry based on the 2022 revenues measured at the quarry sites.
+The industry continues a slow but steady recovery from the downturn caused by the general economic crisis in 2008.

-Between 2010 and 2019, consumption of crushed stone and sand & gravel shipments grew at cumulative average growth rates of 3.2% and 2.2% respectively per year from a combined 2.2 billion tons to 2.8 billion tons.
-Volumes have been updated based on the annual commodity surveys published by the US Geological Survey in January 2020 which includes minor revisions to data reported for prior years.
+Between 2012 and 2022, consumption of crushed stone and sand & gravel grew at cumulative average growth rates of 2.7% and 1.6% respectively per year from a combined 2.2 billion tons in 2012 to 2.8 billion tons in 2022.
+Volumes have been updated, based on the annual commodity surveys published by the US Geological Survey in January 2023 , including minor revisions to data reported for prior years.